tomciopaluch2000pl/landing_zone/README.md

 # Landing Zone Feed Validator

+"""
+README for the HDR/TransArch Feed Validator

-This Python-based application validates feed submission packages (`.tar`) intended for HDR/TransArch systems.
-It unpacks, validates structure and content, auto-fixes minor issues, and prepares feed packages for further transfer (e.g., via MFT).
-Validation results are logged both as human-readable logs and structured JSONL logs for Grafana/ServiceNow integration.
+This Python-based application validates `.tar` packages containing feed submissions.
+It ensures the feed follows structural and content-related rules, auto-fixes known issues, and prepares validated data for transfer (e.g., via MFT).

+It also generates human-readable logs and JSONL-formatted logs for Grafana/ServiceNow integrations.
+"""

 ## 🔧 What it does